silouanwright/get-rules/README.md

 Issues and pull requests are welcome!
 Please feel free to contribute to the [get-rules repository](https://github.com/johnlindquist/get-rules).

-For the rules themselves, please contribute to the [rules-for-tools repository](https://github.com/johnlindquist/rules-for-tools).
+For the rules themselves, please contribute to the [get-rules repository](https://github.com/johnlindquist/get-rules).

 ## License